gruntjs/grunt-contrib-qunit/README.md

 ## Release History

+ * 2018-07-24   v3.0.0   Switch to using headless chrome / puppeteer instead of phantomjs
  * 2017-04-04   v2.0.0   Remove usage of `QUnit.jsDump` Upgrade qunitjs to 2.3.0 (#123) adding an Introduction to the README (#140)
  * 2017-02-07   v1.3.0   Add ability to run tests in seeded-random order through `--seed` flag Add note about min version of QUnit required to use the CLI flags Implement support for todo tests and revamp reporting logic (#137)
  * 2016-04-14   v1.2.0   Add support for filtering running modules using command line (--modules) Removed 'grunt.warn' output from `error.onError` handler, onus now on end user binding to event.
 Update docs.